hcsubser/Blender-AppImage/README.md

 3. Go to Permissions
 4. Allow file to run as executable

-**Terms may be a little different depending on your File Manager/Desktop Environment
+*Terms used may be a little different depending on your File Manager/Desktop Environment

 #### Terminal
 ```bash